wp-plugins/instant-feedback/readme.txt

 1. Myeffecto configuration screen inside your WordPress admin panel.
 2. Myeffecto plugin in posts.
 3. Myeffecto plugin configuration for a post.
+4. Myeffecto plugin Share & Recommends for a post.

 == Changelog ==